 How We Operate

-Five values guide everything we do as a foundation.
-They are: Stewardship, Respect, Creativity, Partnership and Opportunity.
-A full discussion of each can be found in the Who We Are section of this website.
+Six values guide what do as a foundation: Equity, Stewardship, Respect, Creativity, Partnership and Opportunity.
+A full discussion of each is found on the Who We Are page.

 Embedded within these values is a deep and abiding commitment to transparency and accountability.
 Both are fundamental to our operations, day-to-day and over the long term.